-Exposure to fire irritates the airways and causes fluid leakage into the lungs.
+Exposure to fire irritates the airways and causes fluid to leak into the lungs.
 Consider the following questions to help determine your next steps:

 - Has the dog been in a recent house fire?

-If either of these seem to be the case, bring your dog to fresh air.
-If his breathing does not improve rapidly, seek urgent help.
+If either of these seems to be the case, bring your dog to fresh air.
+If their breathing does not improve rapidly, seek urgent help.

-Here the lung tissue itself is the source of the problem.
-These problems reduce the lung's ability to work properly.
+In this case, the lung tissue itself is the source of the problem.
+These conditions reduce the lung's ability to work properly.
 To cope, the dog takes more breaths in order to make up the difference.
 The dog will reach a point where they can no longer cope and collapse, so prompt treatment is essential.

-Primary lung cancer is rare in the dog.
-More common is a secondary spread from another cancer.
+Primary lung cancer is rare in dogs.
+Secondary spread from another cancer is more common.
 Consider:

-- Does the dog have tumor elsewhere, such as a mammary lump?
+- Does the dog have tumors elsewhere, such as a mammary lump?

 If you think cancer might be causing your dog's rapid breathing, speak to your vet about treatment for this possible complication.

-Topping the list of "best avoided" are heartworm and lungworm.
-These parasites migrate through the lungs, causing tissue damage, and interfere with blood circulation.
+Topping the list of those parasitic infections that are best avoided, heartworm and lungworm infections involve parasites that migrate through the lungs, causing tissue damage, and interfere with blood circulation.
 Ask yourself:

 - Is the dog up to date with their preventative heartworm meds?

-The American Heartworm Society explain treating heartworm is complex and dangerous, and a vet is best placed to help your dog.
+The American Heartworm Society explains that treating heartworm is complex and dangerous, and a vet is best placed to help your dog.